 Schools, employers, states, and the federal government are increasingly offering Loan Repayment Assistance Programs (LRAPs).
 LRAPs help students with jobs in the public service and government sector keep up with monthly payments on federal and sometimes even private loans.

-Federal tax credits and deductions saved graduate students $3.1 billion in 2013–2014.
+Federal tax credits and deductions saved graduate students billions every year.
 The Lifetime Learning Credit allows grad students a credit equal to 20% of the first $10,000 paid in tuition and fees.
 Interest paid on student loans is also considered a deduction, which can reduce taxable income by up to $2,500.
 Finally, taxpayers can deduct up to $4,000 in tuition as an exclusion from income, though the deduction cannot be used if the Lifetime Learning Credit was applied the same year.
 Income limits and other restrictions may apply.